-- Current approval: GDP

-- Field assessments completed in 2023.

-- Operations are tentatively scheduled for 2025/26 with potential to be moved forward

-- o 17 blocks, 887ha

-- The area is accessed directly off HWY 940 near Benjamin Creek Road.
+- Current approval: GDP - Field assessments completed in 2024. - Scheduled in AOP for 2025/26 operations - o 16 blocks, 884ha including contingency volume - Volume not harvested in 2025/26 will be scheduled in 2026/27 - The area is accessed directly off HWY 940 near Benjamin Creek Road.
 Approaches onto main roads are limited as possible, due to the harvest design and terrain up to 5 approaches (2 pre-existing) are required onto HWY 940 - The road is planned to utilize existing disturbance of Canlin MSL12149, along the powerline, where possible. - Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible.
 There are clear-span bridge crossings planned on the upper reaches of Benjamin Creek as well as several tributaries to Benjamin Creek.
 There is no crossing planned on Burnt Timber Creek. - Wildlife zones in this area include Core and Secondary Grizzly Bear Zones.
 WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are no designated trails overlapping timber operations - WFC currently has access control in place on DLO4661.
 Additional access controls to be placed off publicly accessible roads to maintain temporary road condition.